 It has been more than 40 years since the American Society of News Editors adopted a goal of having newsrooms match the racial and ethnic make-up of the general population.
 Clearly, media outlets have had more than enough time to determine a strategy to hire journalists that reflect the diversity of their communities.
 But the much-discussed campaign to add journalists of color to newsrooms did not materialize in any meaningful way.

 The news editors group (now called the News Leaders Association) reported that in 2018 people of color represented 22.6 percent of the workforce in U.S. newsrooms.
-But the response rate was so low, that the news industry group stopped compiling the survey the next year.
+But the response rate was so low from news executives, that the news industry group stopped compiling the survey the next year.
 That should tell us something about the news industry.
 There is so little interest, or maybe embarrassment, over the low diversity numbers, that newsrooms didn’t even think it was important to respond to the survey.

 By any measurement, the news industry, which preaches diversity for other professions, must do better.
-Other newsroom census reports indicate that about 17% of newsrooms are people of color.
+When journalists of color make up only about 1 in 5, there is much more going on in hiring than newsroom leaders want to admit.
+(One newsroom census report indicates that about 17% of newsrooms are people of color.)

 At the Fresno State Institute for Media and Public Trust, we believe that America’s newsrooms should reflect the diversity of the communities they cover.
 We can’t change the diversity of all newsrooms, but we can make a difference in the San Joaquin Valley by training and mentoring students of color and encourage them to become local journalists.
 We have commitments from Valley news leaders to hire qualified students who have completed our five-year paid journalism program.
 Each student will be paid a stipend of $300 a month to participate in the program, which also includes academic counseling and mentoring.